alex-liu30/Image-Processing/Research Notes.md

 Atkinson Dithering
-Dithering Algorithms: Looked at dithering techniques online, particularly Atkinson dithering
+Dithering Algorithms: Looked at dithering techniques online, particularly Atkinson dithering Custom Error Diffusion Logic: Calculated  quantization error for each pixel and distributed it to neighboring pixels based on specific weights.

 Grayscale Converter with User-Specified Shades
 Shades of Gray: Investigated how to convert RGB images into grayscale using different methods (average, luminosity) and how to control the number of gray shades.